 I remember it in vivid snapshots.
 I remember the empty blacktop and the beat up playground, a few faces hiding amongst it all, and then a crowd of small strangers surrounding me, reaching up, making foreign sounds.
 I remember this very specific, very tangible feeling of deep love and care for every one of them.
 Something I had never experienced, especially for people I hardly knew.
-Do you remember that feeling?

 After a while I realized that what appeared as their instant love and affection, and our instant connection, could be more accurately defined as longing.
 Something that they felt and I sensed.
 Longing for protection.
 Longing for family.
 Longing to belong.
 I wanted desperately to be able to meet their need, fulfill the longing.
 But I soon had a strange realization.

 It took months on my knees to realize that I had still not fully understood my identity as a son of God.
 I realized I was actually not made to receive praise from others, but to only receive affirmation from my Father.
 I was not made to soar and sink with the tides of my emotions but to stand joyfully and confidently on the rock of my salvation through every season.

 We know that scripture dispels this notion and assures us of our sonship in Jesus.
 But we also know that it is the strategic plan of the enemy to get believers to profess with their mouth that they are sons and daughters of the King, but never believe it in their spirit.
 When we live with an orphan spirit, we live insecurely and we look to others, instead of the Father, to determine our value and worth.
 We live fearful, needy, and in constant tension.

 This issue becomes even more complicated when an orphan spirit is what informs our work in orphan care.
 If we are living from a place of insecurity in our identity as sons and daughter, our efforts to alleviate the cry of the orphan will come from a place of striving.
 If we’re honest, we will be simultaneously trying to meet their needs as well as fulfill a deep longing and desire within ourselves.
 We will create a culture of wound-licking instead of a culture of healing and revelation of true identity.
 We will find ourselves in a vicious cycle of trying to meet physical needs and create success stories, but we will never feel like it’s enough.
 Neither will they.

 In society, there are orphans.
 That’s at least the term we use to describe children who come from broken family structures.
 But in Jesus, there is no such thing.
 Think about that moment in Mark 1 for a second.
 Notice that it’s in chapter one, not fifteen, that God declares his satisfaction and pleasure with his son.

 If we don’t start from a place of recognizing our standing as sons and daughters that please the Father just by nature of who we are, we will constantly perform and strive and meet the needs of the orphan in order to feel worthy of the belonging that has been offered to us freely through the cross.
 Equally as destructive, the nature of how we are caring for the vulnerable will not lead them into true understanding of their identity in Jesus.
 They will look to us, not Him.